-[NTLOSTDATA]
+NTLOSTDATA

 The trace event was lost because the shared memory buffers were full.
 This can occur if the user daemon cannot empty the shared memory buffer quickly enough.
 Increase the priority of the user daemon and/or schedule it on a CPU with less activity.
-Additionally, the size of the shared memory buffers can be increased using the --num_bufs and --buflen options to ntraceud, the User Event Buffer settings on the User Trace tab of the Daemon Definition dialog in ntrace tool, or the ntc_num_buffers and ntc_buffer_length fields of the ntconfig_t configuration buffer passed to trace_begin.
+Additionally, the size of the shared memory buffers can be increased using the --num_bufs and --buflen options to ntraceud, the User Event Buffer settings on the User Trace tab of the Daemon Definition dialog in ntrace tool, or the number of buffers or buffer length can be adjusted as part of thetrace_begin or Trace.begin calls.

-- trace flush()
+- trace_flush(), Trace.flush()

-- trace_trigger()
+- trace_trigger(), Trace.trigger()

-- trace enable()
+- trace_enable(), Trace.enable()

-- trace enable range()
+- trace_enable_range()

-- trace enable all()
+- trace_enable_all()

-- trace_disable()
+- trace_disable(), Trace.disable()

-- trace disable range()
+- trace_disable_range()

-- trace disable all()
+- trace_disable_all()